• Skip to main content

 Re-doing my insulation

-• Very few people hire an architect, engineer or other building science expert to design the system.
+• Very few people hire an architect, engineer, or other building science expert to design the system.

 • Many tiny home companies are new and the builders lack experience or are not experienced enough in all aspects of building (from plumbing to roofing, to installing heat pumps, to insulation, and moisture management).

 • The DIY movement is a problem because the size of the home makes it seem like you can do it yourself, yet you still need all the knowledge of all the contractors: electricians, plumbers, roofers, architects etc. to build a house.
 The size of it does not necessarily make it simple!
+In some ways they are more complex.

 • The movement is new and it can take 10 years for some mold problems to show up.